Zero to Deployed

 Verify your Python version:

-Install Python 3.14+ using pyenv or the official installer.
+Bengal requires Python 3.14 or later.
+Install using pyenv or the official installer.

 Permission errors